bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ### Create a connection

-To set up a carrier using the API, connect it using the [Create a Carrier Connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
+To use the API to connect with a carrier, use the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
 Make a request containing the ID of the carrier and any configuration fields that the carrier requires.
-All configuration fields are unique to each carrier.
+Configuration fields are unique to each carrier.

 <!--
 type: tab